mrjoechen/ShowcaseApp/docs/privacypolicy.md

 **Information Collection and Use**

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.
+Diagnostic Information Collection
+This application collects diagnostic information during software operation, which is used solely to monitor the application's performance, identify potential issues, and improve user experience.
+The collected diagnostic data may include application crash records, performance metrics, feature usage statistics, and error logs.

+These diagnostic data do not contain any personally identifiable information, and we do not collect your personal data through these channels.
+All diagnostic information is anonymized and used exclusively for technical analysis purposes to help us resolve software issues, optimize performance, and enhance application stability.

+We are committed to protecting your privacy and ensuring that the software diagnostic process remains transparent and secure.
+Additionally, you have the option to disable the collection of diagnostic information in the application settings.
+If you have any questions about diagnostic data collection, please feel free to contact us.

 The app does use third-party services that may collect information used to identify you.